-This is my favourite tool for getting alerts on knockdown fare prices.
+My favorite tool for getting alerts on knockdown fare prices.
 One of the easiest and most convenient ways of getting the latest flight price alerts from your nearest airports each week, is Jack’s Flight Club.
-You can receive email alerts for notifications, and you’ll get discounted fares sent each week.
+You receive email alerts for notifications, and you’ll get discounted fares sent each week.

-Below is a list of some of the best finance tools for travellers that I use and can recommend:
+Below is a list of some of the best finance tools for travelers that I use and can recommend: